Turning down the tap on new

 We also have to keep existing products and materials in use for longer – reuse is the revolution we need.

 Investing in reuse

-Julia Davies has invested in a collective of young and innovative businesses laser focused on making single-use waste and over production of new goods a bad memory from the past.
-Many of these businesses work together as part of a Reuse Collective to share experience, knowledge and support, to prove and enable hassle-free reuse solutions which are sustainable and make good business sense.
+Julia Davies has invested in a collection of young and innovative businesses laser focused on making single-use waste and over production of new goods a bad memory from the past.
+Many of these businesses work together to share experience, knowledge and support, to prove and enable hassle-free reuse solutions which are sustainable and make good business sense.